Renz2299/mp4_eco_roots/README.md

 ![Quantity button JavaScript after](readme_imgs/qty_buttons_bug_after.png)

 ## Pre-Deployment Testing
-A large amount of the required testing was completed prior to deploying the site so that the majority of the problems could be found and resolved on the local server as it is much quicker to check that problems have been resolved and doesn't require a new commit for every minor styling issue.
+A large amount of the required testing was completed prior to deploying the site so that the majority of the problems could be found and resolved on the local server as it is much quicker to check that problems have been resolved and does not require a new commit for every minor styling issue.

 ### Responsiveness
-The site was tested on a multitude of screen sizes using Chrome developer tools to check that the site renders correctly on all screens tested and that all images and links work properly.
+The site was tested on a multitude of screen sizes using Chrome Developer Tools to check that the site renders correctly on all screens tested and that all images and links work properly.

 Screen Width | | | | | Device | | | | |
 ---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: